karray/karray.github.io/_posts/2022-07-12-bringing-python-to-the-web.md

 ---
 Have you ever wanted to share your cool Python app with the world without deploying an entire Django server or developing a mobile app just for a small project?

 Good news, you don’t have to!
-All you need is to add a single JavaScript library to your HTML page and this will work even on mobile devices mixing JS with Python and take advantage of both worlds for your webpage.
+All you need is to add one JavaScript library to your HTML page and it will even work on mobile devices, allowing you to mix JS with Python so you can take advantage of both worlds.

 <!--more-->